hashicorp/terraform/website/source/docs/providers/postgresql/r/postgresql_database.html.markdown

 ## Argument Reference

 * `name` - (Required) The name of the database.
-Must be unique on the Postgresql server instance where it is configured.
+Must be unique on the PostgreSQL server instance where it is configured.

 * `owner` - (Optional) The owner role of the database.
 If not specified the default is the user executing the command.
 To create a database owned by another role, you must be a direct or indirect member of that role, or be a superuser.